-As a bread baker, you might find yourself in the same situation as I: scattered bags of flour in the pantry, some with just little bits of this and that, all waiting their turn for the next bake.
-While some of these flours—most notably, the white variety—are fine to wait around a bit, the whole grain ones need their turn sooner rather than later.
-But what’s the best way to store flour if you don’t think you’ll get to use it any time soon?
+As a bread baker, you might find yourself in the same situation as I am: scattered bags of flour in the pantry, some with just little bits of this and that, all waiting their turn for the next bake.
+While some of these flours—notably, the white variety—are fine to wait around a bit, the whole-grain ones need their turn sooner rather than later.
+But what’s the best way to store flour if you don’t think you’ll get to use it soon?
 In this post, let’s tackle that question head-on.

 The following is most important when thinking about the best way to store flour: